Hands-on Activity: Yeast Cells Respire, Too (But Not Like Me and You)

 With the Students - Days 2, 3 and 4 (and 5, if necessary)

 Have students examine their test tubes to see if anything happened.
-Depending largely on temperature (but don't tell students that!) there may be only small bubbles present in the smaller tube or it may be nearly filled.
+Depending largely on temperature (but don't tell students that!) only small bubbles may be present in the smaller tube or it may be nearly filled.
 It is okay if the smaller tubes float up as they fill with carbon dioxide and dislodge the plastic wrap.
 Be sure to avoid calling the bubbles produced "air" bubbles, since they are not filled with air.
 Ask students what the difference is between the composition of air and the bubbles produced by their yeast cells.
-If they don't know the composition of air, make it an assignment to find out.
+If they do not know the composition of air, make it an assignment to find out.

-Have students measure the heights of the gas bubbles (to the nearest millimeter) each day and record them.
-Continue this on a daily basis until nearly all of the small tubes are completely filled with carbon dioxide.
-Students can then graph their results using a bar graph or an x-y scatter plot, with time on the x-axis (dependent variable) and height of gas bubble on the y-axis (independent variable).
-Allow students a few minutes to compare their graphs with those of their classmates.
+Each day, have students measure the heights of the gas bubbles (to the nearest millimeter) and record this data.
+Continue daily until nearly all of the small tubes are completely filled with carbon dioxide.
+Then have students graph their results in a bar graph or x-y scatter plot, with time on the x-axis (dependent variable) and height of gas bubble on the y-axis (independent variable).
+Give students a few minutes to compare their graphs with those of their classmates.

 Ask students to describe what happened physically in their test tubes.
-Students should explain that carbon dioxide was produced, which is one byproduct of cell respiration.
+Expect students to explain that carbon dioxide was produced, which is one byproduct of cell respiration.
 Then ask them to describe how what physically happened gives evidence for what was happening with the yeast cells in their tubes.